SwpnilPndey/Web-development-tutorial/14) Full stack dapp-code.md

 ## We are going to use NextJS for front, hardhat for smart contract and ethers.js for web3 library

-1. Install next app : npm create next-app ./
+1. Install next app : npm create next-app name-of-app

 2. It will ask for some questions and our structure will be ready.

-Select No for tailwind CSS as we will install it separately
+- Tailwind : NO (We will install it separately)
+- App router : NO
+- src directory : NO
+- Typescript/ ESLint : NO
+- Import alias : NO

-3. We can run our app using npm run dev (check in package.json)
+3. Go inside the project folder and now, we can run our app using npm run dev

 4. Install react emmet extension in VS code (to be able to use rafce emmet)

-5. In the pages folder created by nextJS, only keep app.js and index.js

-6. Make things clean in index.js
+5. There are three folders created : pages, public and styles

+6. Only leave _app.js and index.js in pages folder.
+Clear everything in index.js.
+Add default component webpage in this index.js.
+This file if deleted give error (default page not found).

-7. Install hardhat : npm i hardhat
+7. Install hardhat : npm i hardhat and @nomicfoundation/hardhat-toolbox (npm install -D)

-8. Initialise hardhat : npx hardhat init.
-It will ask us to install @nomicfoundation/hardhat-toolbox
+8. Initialise hardhat : npx hardhat init

-9. Install ethers and web3modal packages : npm i ethers and npm i web3modal
+9. Install ethers and web3modal packages : npm i ethers web3modal
+(web3modal library provides a unified interface to connect to various wallets)

-10. Install tailwindCSS using : npm install -D tailwindcss postcss autoprefixer
+10. Install tailwindCSS using : npm install -D tailwindcss postcss autoprefixer.
+It may be required to uninstall/ install certain package versions.
+And then re try installing tailwind packages

 11. Initialise tailwindCSS using : npx tailwindcss init -p

-12. Put following code in tailwind.config.css :
+12. Put following standard code in tailwind.config.css :

 /** @type {import('tailwindcss').Config} */
 module.exports = {